BREAKING NEWS: MICHIGAN TO ADOPT MORE STRINGENT LEAD DUST STANDARDS

 EPA has ruled that disclosure requirements are unaffected and there is no retroactive disclosure requirement for conditions previously characterized as non-hazards that would now be considered lead dust hazards.

 When the deteriorated paint hazard standards were lowered by HUD in 2012, the State of Michigan allowed an almost one-year grace period before enforcement began, to allow consultants and owners time to adjust to the new standards.
-Michigan regulators are urged by the author to give those of us working in the State of Michigan additional time for our clients to prepare for these more stringent standards.
+Michigan regulators are urged to give those of us working in the State of Michigan additional time for our clients to prepare for these more stringent standards.

 Window sills are the easiest of building components to clean but often are not cleaned regularly by residents.